 When country style homes were first being built in the 18th and 19th centuries, they were created using whatever materials were available to settlers, including stone, brick, and wood.
 Today, it’s still common to see country homes built with a variety of materials that give them a unique appearance.
 Using mixed materials for a home's exterior help give it the personality and appeal homeowners hope for – two qualities that country houses certainly don't lack!

-No matter what kind of country home you choose, here are four unique features of these homes that help them stand out from the rest.
+No matter what kind of simple house plans you choose, here are four unique features of these homes that help them stand out from the rest.

 It’s hard to beat the curb appeal of a country house.
 With an inviting exterior often featuring shutters, gables, and other charming touches, it isn’t hard to see why this style is looked upon so fondly.